Silly Goose Press is now on

 • Cover Letters

 What the flock goes into one of these things anyways?
-Here’s a sample of a cover letter that works for us; this is what we want to see in the body of your submission email, too!
+Here’s a sample of a cover letter that works for us!

 • Contracts